telerik/winforms-docs/scheduler/end-user-functionality/copy-paste-cut.md

 __RadScheduler__ introduces __AppointmentsCopying__ event which occurs when the scheduler has prepared appropriate data formats that represent the copy selection.
 This event is fired once for each supported format: *Text*, *Csv*, *ICal*.
 You can cancel this event if the data is not allowed to be stored to Clipboard in a specific format.

->note Additionally, you can use the RadScheduler.__Copy__ method in order to perform programmatically copy functionality.
+>tip Additionally, you can use the RadScheduler.__Copy__ method in order to perform programmatically copy functionality.
 >

 ## Pasting